 Return Journey to Tibb Cave

-Our return route was the same as our onward one .
+Our return route was the same as our onward one.
 We all were super relaxed on the return journey.
-The uncertainty whether we would reach till the end was not there as that was replaced by the sense of accomplishment.
+The uncertainty of whether we would reach the end was not there as that was replaced by the sense of accomplishment.
 Surprisingly, there was a complete change in Chadar’s status during our return.
-At many places where Zanskar river was completely covered by ice sheet on our onward journey was now flowing water.
+At many places where Zanskar River was completely covered by an ice sheet on our onward journey was now flowing water.

 Don’t magical nights like these make you want to stay up all night despite the freezing weather?

-I have been fascinated by the night skies ever since I came to know about the thing called milky way.
-I remember, whenever I saw any good pictures on Insta, I would screenshot and share it with my friend, Aadi.
-We have been wanting to shoot night sky from long time but every now and then we missed or got it wrong.
-And finally, at Tibb we got another chance and this time aadi nailed it.
-Still finding super unreal that we actually got this one perfectly.
+I have been fascinated by the night skies ever since I came to know about the thing called the Milky Way.
+I remember, that whenever I saw any good pictures on Instagram, I would screenshots and share them with my friend, Aadi.
+We have been wanting to shoot the night sky for a long time but now and then we missed or got it wrong.
+And finally, at Tibb, we got another chance and this time, and nailed it.
+Still finding it super unreal that we actually got this one perfectly.

-You see, I love such nights, witnessing those zillion stars shining bright only for you.
-It feels as if the universe is talking to you, in a language that u have always known, but never realised.
+You see, I love such nights, witnessing those zillion stars shining brightly only for you.
+It feels as if the universe is talking to you, in a language that u have always known, but never realized.

 Tibb Cave to toShingraKoma